benweier/Themr/readme.md

 ## About
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/benweier/Themr?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Themr allows you to quickly change your UI theme using the command palette or keyboard shortcuts.
-With Themr, you get commands to easily cycle forward, backward and randomly through your available themes.
+Themr allows you to quickly and easily cycle forward, backward, or randomly through your available UI themes using the command palette or keyboard shortcuts.

 ## Features
 * Full compatibility with Sublime Text 2 and 3.
 * Allows themes to be favorited for even faster access.
 * Automatically loads all available `.sublime-theme` files, including those found inside `.sublime-package` files.
-* Registers a callback for when settings are changed to protect against saving an invalid theme name (e.g. when manually editing the `Preferences.sublime-settings` file).
 * Configure all customizable theme settings without checking the theme readme or manually scanning the theme file.
 [ST3 ONLY]

 ## Installation